TyzzyT/Sonoff-NSPanel-with-ESPHome/README.md

 # Sonoff-NSPanel-with-ESPHome

-In this Github repo you can find my [Sonoff NSPanel](https://sonoff.tech/product/smart-wall-swtich/nspanel/) config with [SPHome](https://esphome.io/) and [Home Assistant](https://www.home-assistant.io/).\
+In this Github repo you can find my [Sonoff NSPanel](https://sonoff.tech/product/smart-wall-swtich/nspanel/) config with [ESPHome](https://esphome.io/) and [Home Assistant](https://www.home-assistant.io/).\
 This config is based on the [NSPanel-MF](https://github.com/marcfager/nspanel-mf) config from [marcfager](https://github.com/marcfager), with the [color picker config](https://github.com/MMMZZZZ/Random-Stuff/tree/master/Nextion%20HSV%20Test) from [MMMZZZZ](https://github.com/MMMZZZZ).\
 I want to thank everyone on the [Unofficial Nextion Discord](https://discord.gg/98V7qp4), I couldn't have done this without you!

-# What I included in my NSPanel configuration
+# What is included in my NSPanel configuration
 - Dashboard with weather data, indoor temperature, outdoor temperature
 - Lights page, where you can tap to toggle the light and long-press to get a detailed overview of the light
 - Light detail page, where you can set brightness, color temperature, light color